pagnani/PlmDCA.jl/README.md

 There are a number of possible algorithmic strategies for the optimization problem.
-As long as local gradient-based optimization is concernedl, this is a list of `:symbols` (associated to the different methods):
+As long as local gradient-based optimization is concerned, this is a list of `:symbols` (associated to the different methods):
 ```
 :LD_MMA, :LD_SLSQP, :LD_LBFGS, :LD_TNEWTON_PRECOND
 :LD_TNEWTON_PRECOND_RESTART, :LD_TNEWTON, :LD_VAR2, :LD_VAR1
 ```

-After some test we found that the best compromise betwee accuracy and speed is achieved by the Low Storage BFGS method `:LD_LBFGS`, which is the default method in the code.
+After some test we found that the best compromise between accuracy and speed is achieved by the Low Storage BFGS method `:LD_LBFGS`, which is the default method in the code.
 The other methods can be set changing the default optional argument (e.g. `method=:LD_SLSQP`).